 Washington state’s Quinault River Valley is a must-see part of Olympic National Park and Olympic National Forest.
 Here the Quinault River, home to so many salmon, flows down from the Olympic Mountains and into Lake Quinault, surrounded by old-growth temperate rainforest.
+If you’re visiting the Washington coast, a trip to the Quinault area is never a bad idea.

 The river, lake and surrounding forest provide a wealth of family-friendly activities, including hiking, fishing, kayaking on the lake, wildlife viewing, and standing around staring up at humongous trees in total awe.
 A rainforest is nature’s playground: go play!
 (But be sure to bring jackets!)